Quick Ratio Calculator

 What is a quick ratio (acid-test ratio)?

 The quick ratio (acid-test ratio) is a simple indicator used to measure the ability of a company to meet its short-term obligations with its most liquid assets.
 In other words, the quick ratio allows you to determine whether or not a company has enough resources to fulfill its obligations that are due within a year.
-A very similar to quick ratio indicator of liquidity is current ratio.
+The current ratio is a very similar liquidity indicator, which we described in the current ratio calculator.

 The quick ratio formula (acid test ratio formula)